yoctoproject/poky/documentation/ref-manual/system-requirements.rst

    ``PATH`` and any other environment variables required to run the tools are initialized.
 The results are working versions versions of Git, tar, Python and ``chrpath``.
-And in the case of the ``buildtools-extended`` tarball, additional working versions of tools including ``gcc``, ``make`` and the other tools included in ``packagegroup-core-buildessential``.
+And in the case of the :term:`buildtools-extended` tarball, additional working versions of tools including ``gcc``, ``make`` and the other tools included in ``packagegroup-core-buildessential``.